Towards Aligned Data Removal via Twin Machine Unlearning: Our Approach

-\textbf{Nearest-distance Feature.} As mentioned earlier, in the case of forgetting a subset of a class, the remaining data $D_r$ will contain samples (which belong to the forgetting class) similar to those in $D_f$.
-Therefore, for each sample $x\in D_f$, we can identify its nearest neighbor $x'$ in $D_r$ and calculate their distance $l(x,x')$ with respect to a feature extractor $g()$,
+In the case of forgetting a subset of a class $k$, the remaining data $D_r$ will still contain samples belonging to the forgetting class $k$.
+Therefore, for each sample $x\in D_f$, we can find some samples $x'\in D_r$ similar to $x$.
+The similarity can be measured by the distance $l(x,x')$ with respect to a feature extractor $g()$,

-Intuitively, the nearest-distance $l(x,x')$ for an easy sample would be smaller than that for a hard sample.
-Thus, the nearest-distance can be regarded as a discriminative feature to distinguish between easy and hard samples.
+For each $x\in D_f$, we can identify the top-$N$ similar samples $x_i'\in D_r, (i=0,\dots,N-1)$.
+Intuitively, these distances $l(x,x_i')$ for an easy sample would be smaller than that for a hard sample.
+Thus, the concatenation of these top-$N$ distances $l(x,x_i'), (i=0,\dots,N-1)$ can be regarded as a discriminative feature to distinguish between easy and hard samples.
 In practice, we adopt the activation value of the penultimate layer (\emph{i.e.,} the layer just before the last fully-connected layer) as the $g()$.